• Skip to primary navigation

 • Saucepan: A saucepan is required if you are using a double boiler to heat your fudge ingredients (I highly recommend you do so).
 The saucepan should be slightly smaller than your heatproof bowl so that the bowl can sit comfortably on top without touching the water in the saucepan.

-• Wooden spoon: When using a hard mix-in such as Smarties, a wooden spoon is the best tool for the job!
+• Wooden spoon: When using a hard mix-in such as Smarties, a wooden spoon is the best tool for the job.
 It's also great for spooning the thick fudge mixture out into the tin.

 • Silicone spatula: A silicone spatula will stop the fudge from sticking when you're trying to press it down into the tin.
 When using metal or wooden spoons, the fudge can drag around the tin and be difficult to pat down evenly.
 A rubber or silicone spatula is my secret tool for this part!

-How to make Smartie Fudge
+How to make chocolate Smartie Fudge

 Step 3: Place the bowl on top of a saucepan of simmering water over low heat on the stove to create a double boiler.
+Make sure the bottom of the bowl isn't touching the water as this can lead to excess moisture and cause the chocolate to seize.

 pouring smarties into the bowl